101companies/101test/README.md

 It is recommended that you name your branches `$test_name$test_case_number`, so that you won't need to manually specifiy the branch names in your definition file.
 For example, if you test is called *pull* and the branch is for the *4th* test case, you'd call the branch `pull4`.

 To create an empty branch, run `git checkout --orphan BRANCHNAME`.
-You can (and probably should) run `git rm -rf * .gitignore` to remove all the files from the main branch.
+You can (and probably should) run `git rm -rf .` to remove all the files from the main branch.
 Then add any files you want, `git add` and `git commit` them as normal.
 To push the branch to the Github repo, you have to run `git push -u origin BRANCHNAME`.

 For the next test case, create a new branch without the `--orphan` option and don't remove all the files (unless you really want them all gone for the next test case, that is).
 Otherwise proceed as above.